-To be eligible for academic credit, a student must attend eighty-five present (80%) of his/her scheduled classes.
-Examples: 79 of 93 classes for a semester course, 64 out of 75 classes for a class that meets twice per week for the entire year.
-The following is a list of absences that are not counted toward the fifteen (15%) limit:
+To be eligible for academic credit, a student must attend eighty present (80%) of his/her scheduled classes.
+Examples: 75 of 93 classes for a semester course, 60 out of 75 classes for a course that meets twice per week for the entire year.

+The following is a list of absences that are not counted toward the twenty percent (20%) limit:

-- A. Students on suspension - B. Students on homebound instruction or are out of school with a medical condition pending approval of homebound instruction - C. School sanctioned/sponsored activities - D. PSSA/Keystone testing - E. Health or guidance related absences such as physicals, hearing tests, ASVAB, CTBS, psychological testing - F. Pre-approved absences in accordance with guidelines governing education trips - G. School sponsored competitions - H. Recognized religious holidays and services
+- A. Students on suspension (both out-of-school and in-school suspensions) - B. Students who are on approved homebound instruction - C. Pre-approved school sanctioned/sponsored activities - D. PSSA/Keystone testing - E. Health or guidance related absences such as physicals, hearing tests, ASVAB, CTBS, psychological testing - F. Pre-approved absences in accordance with guidelines governing educational trips - G. School sponsored competitions - H. Recognized religious holidays and services

 Individual teachers are responsible for keeping accurate class attendance.
 Class-by-class attendance is reported through PowerSchool.
 It is expected that parents monitor this attendance.
 Should there be any questions regarding specific class attendance, please contact the appropriate teacher.
 Whenever a student fails to meet the attendance requirements to receive academic credit for a course, an appeal of such credit determination may be requested of the principal.
 Students who have also failed due to academic reasons are ineligible to appeal credit determinations based on attendance.
 A request form is available in the principal's office.
 This form is to be completed by the student/parent.
 The form will be reviewed by the principal, and a response will be returned to the student/parent in writing.

-3. Attendance and School-related, school-sponsored and Extracurricular Activities:
+3. Attendance and School-related, School-sponsored, and Extracurricular Activities:

-Any student that accumulates 6 unexcused absences will be placed on Social Probation and will not be permitted to participate in any school-related, school-sponsored or extracurricular activities.
+Any student who accumulates 6 unexcused absences will be placed on Social Probation and will not be permitted to participate in any school-related, school-sponsored, or extracurricular activities.
 Such activities would include any after school activities, 'approved' arts activities, athletic events, field trips, lessons, or any other event that would take a student out of the regularly scheduled classroom during the school day.